tw-haiven/haiven/README.md

 *Disclaimer: As the majority of developers in Thoughtworks are using MacOS, all shell-related instructions are currently only build for and tested on MacOS.*

 You can run the application with the public sample knowledge pack `haiven-sample-knowledge-pack`, which is very rudimentary.
-Or, if you work at Thoughtworks, you can request access to our private knowledge pack `haiven-tw-knowledge-pack` [via this form](https://docs.google.com/forms/d/e/1FAIpQLSf-9pXjm_bGJNtGaXUnkh1MgLS6uNqQySA4nkk3LmOZY3tjxA/viewform).
+Or, if you work at Thoughtworks, you can request access to our private knowledge pack `haiven-tw-demo-knowledge-pack` [via this form](https://docs.google.com/forms/d/e/1FAIpQLSf-9pXjm_bGJNtGaXUnkh1MgLS6uNqQySA4nkk3LmOZY3tjxA/viewform).

 ### With Azure OpenAI